Primary Navigation Mobile

 The front seats are supportive, and some versions have a water-resistant fabric covering.

 The seats have also been changed from an ‘s-spring’ design to a more supportive frame, meaning they hold you upright more solidly, but this also allows for thicker cushions to be used for more comfort.
-These are especially good, feeling squashy yet solid from the moment you sit down.
+We found the seats to be especially good, feeling squashy yet solid from the moment you sit down.

 Harder acceleration, such as when overtaking causes the engine revs to rise noisily, but this soon subsides leaving you with one of the calmer long distance superminis along with the Skoda Fabia.
 Overall, the gentler you are with the Honda, the more comfortable it is.